itglueguy/NTFS-Security-Auditing-with-Powershell/README.md

 Ex.
 Get all the ACL's from all the shares for all the folders under it. computer name of Computer1 and share name of share1

 ex.
-Get-AclfromWdinws -computer "Computer1" -depth 1
+Get-AclfromWindows -computer "Computer1" -depth 1

 #------------------------------

 Ex.
-Get-ACLbyKeyword
+Get-OpenACLbyKeyword

 ex.
 Assuming your Folders follow a Group Name / Folder Name naming convention, this allows you to see if certain Users actually belong to certain Group from a certain share.

-Get-ACLbyKeyword -computer "Computer1" -Keywords "Micorosoft","Cisco"
+Get-ACLbyKeyword -computer "Computer1" -Keywords "Micorosoft","Cisco" -mode "RealTime"